What Is The Date of Record of Dividends?

 Suppose a company decides to give its shareholders the dividends for which it has to go through various steps.

-- In the second step, the number of existing shareholders needs to be counted and then kept in records.
+- In the second step, the number of existing shareholders needs to be counted and kept in records.
 The record date comes with this second step in the dividend payment process.

-- The third and the final step is when the dividend is actually paid and the checks are written and issued.
-The number of shareholders is to be kept in the record as of the date of records date because for a small firm it may be possible for the board of directors to know the number of shareholders but in case of public firms, the number of shareholders can be large.
+- The third and final step is when the dividend is paid and the checks are written and issued.
+The number of shareholders is to be kept in the record as of the date of records because, for a small firm, it may be possible for the board of directorsBoard Of DirectorsBoard of Directors (BOD) refers to a corporate body comprising a group of elected people who represent the interest of a company’s stockholders.
+The board forms the top layer of the hierarchy and focuses on ensuring that the company efficiently achieves its goals. to know the number of shareholders.
+However, in the case of public firms, the number of shareholders can be significant.